shamilovtim/cordova-plugin-feed-fm/README.md

 ### Prerequisites

-- Cordova CLI (`cordova -v`) 9.x.x or higher
-- Cordova-iOS 5.x.x or higher
+- Cordova-iOS 3.x.x or higher
 - Cordova-Android x.x.x

 ### Using the plugin